waynodiablo/Oystercard/makersbnb/README.md

 * Your coach will be around as usual.

-* Two careers sessions this week: Wednesday at 11.00 and Friday at 14.30.
-Rest of the course: a careers session every Wednesday at 14.30.
+* Careers sessions begin this week.

 ## Goals for the week